rja907/Craigslist-clone/README.md

 8. Add the root index file and corresponding stylesheets.
 8. Make views and define them in the controller.
 Add them to the `routes.rb` file and tag them into links into the root `index.html.erb` file.
 9. Define categories and subcategories in a way that would look good into a URL (breadcrumb).
+10. Define data for `config/seeds.rb` file and run `rake db:seed` to make sure that duplicate data is not being stored and the CRUD operations are running in the Database.
+11. Use `rails c` on the terminal and type `<Record Name>.all` to see the record data.
+12. Duplicate this step for all the categories.